 More importantly, it could help avoid a lawsuit.
 If somebody doesn’t want something posted, they won’t give you permission and you can move on.

 Now, when it comes to creating your own content, follow the same rules as above.
 Don’t lie, make sure you own the rights to what you are creating, and don’t mislead.
 If you are making a video with music, use music you have the rights for.
 Including the newest pop song might really spice up the video, but could also have the artist’s lawyers chasing you down.

 A very popular tactic to improve your social media following and engage with fans is to do a contest and give away fabulous prizes.
 Doing these kind of giveaways though can be tricky legally.
 Make sure you check your local area’s laws concerning sweepstakes, giveaways, contests, lotteries, etc.

-Make sure the rules for any giveaways are publically available; that way people know exactly their chances for winning.
+Make sure the rules for any giveaways are publicly available; that way people know exactly their chances for winning.
 Is the chance random or based on their performance?
 What information is required in order to be considered?
 Are there limitations on who can enter, like geographical or age restrictions?
 This information needs to be available for those interested in entering.

 Don’t be afraid to have contest participants sign a contract agreeing to your rules.
 Thanks to digital and electronic signature software, it’s pretty easy to have a legally binding contract to help cover your business.
 Have a qualified lawyer look it over, and use it to help prevent a lawsuit.

 The legal landscape changes from year to year, so keep yourself up to date.
 As other companies and corporations get sued, analyze your business and see if you could be sued for the same reason.
 If you are worried about something, consult a relevant lawyer to see what kind of risks your marketing might have.
 Be proactive about finding causes for potential lawsuits and fix them immediately.